 Reciprocity lies at the heart of social organization and human evolution, and the world's 5000 languages all represent distinct solutions to the problem of how to represent and reason about reciprocity, using the resources of grammar, lexicon, prosody, gesture, and inference from context.
 This project examined how reciprocity is expressed, and the different subtypes of reciprocal meaning, by carrying out detailed linguistic fieldwork on fourteen little-known languages of Australia and its region.

 - Sharing access and analytical tools for ethnographic digital media using high speed networks (2005-2006)

-Dr Nick Thieberger; Dr Rachel Nordlinger; Associate Professor Gillian Wigglesworth, Dr John Hajek et al
+Dr Nick Thieberger; Professor Rachel Nordlinger; Professor Gillian Wigglesworth, Professor John Hajek et al

 ARC Special Research Initiatives E-Research SR0566965

 This project developed a collaborative distributed research environment for humanities research based on ethnographic audiovisual media by bringing together cutting-edge researchers to provide practical solutions to impediments to progress in both ICT and humanities areas.
 Testbed data was large audiovisual corpora collected by Australian-based e-humanities research projects.
 The project adapted and implemented web tools for collaborative access to these corpora, building on software developed by CSIRO's Annodex, DSTC's Vannotea and the ANU Internet Futures project, and took advantage of Australia's world-class storage and networking capacity.
 Interactive use of data is essential for advancing humanities research.